Tonywuhk/realai.org/frontier/safety.md

 ##### How do you specify human values and ethics to your AI systems?

 Intelligent systems do not have to understand human values or ethics to be safe and beneficial, as in many real world scenarios.
 But if necessary, our AI systems will learn by themselves to ensure that their behaviors are aligned with human interests.
 For example, if an intelligent system is asked a moral question, then it most likely will need to learn human values before it can provide a good answer.

+##### Why don't you try to come up with a precise description of human values and ethics?

+Because human values and ethics are deeply embedded in human brains, which contain a lot more information than what can be practically codified.
+A short descriptive text is only meaningful when it is understood together with a vast amount of background knowledge.
+When interpreted literally in isolation, it can be easily distorted.

 ##### Why would your AI systems have beneficial behaviors?